 - The amount which has to be financed,

 - The purchase price of the equipment,

 Benefits of Equipment Leasing

-- Many leasing companies do not require any form of down payment from the buyers.
+- Many leasing companies do not require any form of the down payment from the buyers.

 - You will not be stuck with obsolete equipment, especially if you need upgrades quite often.